Notes on Sincerity and such

 Consider the phone-call-ending phrase “I guess I should let you get back to work.”
 It usually means, more frankly, “I think we’re done now; let’s end this call.”
 The first phrase is often (and usually pretty obviously) insincere, if only a little grating; the second phrase somehow seems too blunt, maybe a little rude, implying that you’re eager to be rid of an unpleasant duty.
 I can’t help but think that a skillful person, well-practiced in both sincerity and tact, could come up with more graceful ways to bring such a call to an end.

 Consider also this remarkable essay by philosopher Agnes Callard.
 She writes of some sort of trauma she endured long ago, and of some sort of neuroatypicality she experiences, but she steadfastly refuses to give names to either of those things.
-She wants to talk about them, but if she names them, she suspects we will use those names to apply a familiar template to her and her experiences, and then we will interpret what she says according to that template.
+She wants to talk about them, but she suspects that if she names them, we will use those names to apply a familiar template to her and her experiences, and then we will interpret what she says according to that template.

 “And that means I can’t talk to you.
 No one can sincerely assert words whose meaning she knows will be garbled by the lexicon of her interlocutor.…